Developing a Program

 - Kent State University already has many partnerships with universities abroad that can be potential in country partners and resources.
 Contact the Office of Global Education for a list of these partners.

 - Get contracts when working with travel agents, third party providers, or other institutions.

 - Do not advertise a concrete program price unless that is the absolute final price; provide estimated prices.
 The manual includes a worksheet to help you create a budget.

 As a faculty leader you must prepare yourself as much as possible for crisis management.
 The Office of Global Education has created a risk management and emergency response manual.
-The manual can you prepare yourself and your students before going abroad as well as give advice on steps to take in case of an emergency abroad.
-Our emergency procedures is another resource.
+The manual can help you prepare yourself and your students before going abroad, as well as give advice on steps to take in case of an emergency.
+Our emergency procedures is another helpful resource.